In-depth: PostHog vs LaunchDarkly

 PostHog and LaunchDarkly take opposing approaches.

-As mentioned earlier, many of the security, approval, and workflow features that differentiate them are only available at the opaque "Enterprise" level.
+As mentioned earlier, many of the security, approval, and workflow features that differentiate them are only available at Enterprise or Guardian levels.

 Example scenarios